 - Badly torn cover.

-What damage is too bad to be listed in Acceptable condition
+What damage is too bad to grade a book as Acceptable condition?

 Often you’ll encounter a book that is just too damaged to sell at all.
-Here’s my list of blemishes that disqualify a book from entering my Amazon inventory:
+Here’s my list of the Top Five blemishes that disqualify a book from entering my Amazon inventory:

 - Heavy water damage.